Fellow citizens and compatriots,

 great resolve and collective purpose to secure a better future for this

-4. Africa Day celebrations present a special opportunity for us not only
+continent and its peoples. - Africa Day celebrations present a special opportunity for us not only

 to celebrate our landmark achievements, but to also reflect on our

-5. It is indeed an opportune moment for us to also reflect on the
+future prospects. - It is indeed an opportune moment for us to also reflect on the

 Union’s transformation over the years, its shortcomings and